Dr Jones currently supervises four doctoral and two MRes research projects:

-Jones, S. (2014), The Media of Testimony: Remembering the East German Stasi in the Berlin Republic (forthcoming in Palgrave Macmillan's Memory Studies series)
+Jones, S. (2014), The Media of Testimony: Remembering the East German Stasi in the Berlin Republic, Basingstoke: Palgrave Macmillan (Memory Studies)

 Jones, S. (2011), Complicity, Censorship and Criticism: Negotiating Space in the GDR Literary Sphere, Berlin: Walter de Gruyter.
 (Interdisciplinary German Cultural Studies).